SkylarZYX/deadline-scheduler/README.md

 Change the drive letter & file directory to the directory you installed the scheduler on for both deadline.bat & reminder.bat.

-Also, make sure created.txt's value is set to 0 if there are no tasks currented created from the scheduler.
+Also, make sure created.txt's value is set to 0 if there are no tasks currently created from the scheduler.

 # Help
 ## How to create deadlines